-Summer has arrived.
-School is out and the sun is in.
-Vacation plans are on everyone's mind.
-If you are looking to travel to Peru, a visit to the Inca Trail is likely on your list of activities.
-This ancient and unforgettable highway climbs mountain passes, meanders through river valleys and descends through cloudforest to arrive at the lost city of Machu Picchu over a 4 day pilgrimage.
+This ancient and unforgettable stone-path highway climbs mountain passes, meanders through river valleys and descends through cloudforest to arrive at the lost city of Machu Picchu over a 4-day pilgrimage.
 It is one of the most popular destinations in Peru travel.

 In order to better manage and protect this wonderful treasure, the National Institute of Culture (INC) and Machu Picchu Historical Sanctuary Management Unit (UGM) have instituted several restrictions to hiking the Inca Trail.
 The new restrictions limit the number of hikers on the trail, which is great news for conservation along the trail.
 Unfortunately, the restrictions are implemented through a new reservation system that makes confirming last minute Inca Trail tours more difficult than ever.

 The Inca Trail is not to be missed.
 It offers spectacular views of the mountains, as well as a unique and vast variety of vegetation and animal life, some of which are considered to be in danger of extinction.
 The trail also offers a rare glimpse into the remarkable past of the people who carved a lasting impression on the landscape and culture of the region.
 Discover the Inca's historic and highly developed irrigation system, along with the remains of their palaces, temples, and fortifications.
 Adventure Life Journeys offers a number of travel packages that give you the opportunity to walk the in the footsteps of these early people.
 Check out our web-site at: www.adventure-life.com/peru

 for more information on our Peru tour options.